AllstaRawR/FILFY/README.md

   <summary>1.3.X</summary>

 - [x] Update all currently installed mods from 1.2.RC
+- [ ] Re-do all FaceGen with VHR SMP
+- [ ] Update the Daegon Quest start
-- [ ] Switch Skyrim Installation to 1.5.97
+- [ ] Correct SuccubusRace spelling
 - [ ] Integrate SkyPatcher for O.W.L. for Books Covers Skyrim
 - [ ] Convert remaining FLs to FLM or SkyPatcher to remove 100-200 plugins
 - [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source